 Well, they can be strategic, like CoG's typical

-tournament games, but their focus is getting a group of people smiling, laughing, and having a great time with each other.
+tournament games, but their real focus is getting a group of people smiling, laughing, and having a great time with each other.

 You don't have to know anything about these games to play them.
 Each party game includes